gasparnd/IntelligentNotes/README.md

 2. Update protocols when adding new features
 3. Keep views focused on presentation
 4. Put business logic in ViewModels
-5. Use SwiftData for persistence
+5. Use SwiftData for persistencex

-## License

-[Add your license information here]

 ## Author